Life of a Kid in the Ghetto

-Life of a Kid in the Ghetto is the debut studio album by the Boston-based rap group Ed O.G. & Da Bulldogs.
+Life of a Kid in the Ghetto is the debut studio album by the Boston-based rap group Ed O.G. & da Bulldogs.
 It was released on March 5, 1991, via PWL America/Mercury Records/PolyGram.
 The album peaked at number 166 on the Billboard 200 and number 21 on the Top R&B/Hip-Hop Albums chart.
-The album spawned three singles: "Bug-a-Boo" (which peaked at #25 on Hot Rap Songs), "I Got to Have It" (which peaked at #83 on Hot R&B/Hip-Hop Songs and #1 on Hot Rap Songs), and "Be a Father to Your Child" (which peaked at #58 on Hot R&B/Hip-Hop Songs and #5 on Hot Rap Songs).
+The album spawned three singles: "Bug-a-Boo" (which peaked at No. 25 on Hot Rap Songs), "I Got to Have It" (which peaked at No. 83 on Hot R&B/Hip-Hop Songs and No. 1 on Hot Rap Songs), and "Be a Father to Your Child" (which peaked at No. 58 on Hot R&B/Hip-Hop Songs and No. 5 on Hot Rap Songs).
+Life of a Kid in the Ghetto has sold more than 500,000 copies.

+Critical reception

+The Plain Dealer labeled the album "a unique blend of politics and party rhymes".
+The Washington Post concluded that "articulate rapper Ed O. G and noted producers Special K and Teddy Tedd (a k a the Awesome Two) create a masterpiece, using tales from the inner city and smoothly soulful and jazzy rhythm sample arrangements as their canvas."